Healthy Homes Assessment Crofton Downs

 Crofton Downs Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Crofton Downs and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory in all Crofton Downs and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords are required to keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes